geoff-project/coi-utils/docs/guide/lsa_utils.rst

 that.
 Until a better architecture is found, this will be done through global hooks.

-For example, it is desirable for a *host application* to influence the trim description sent by optimization problems – e.g. to add the host name and version to make the trim history more understandable.
+For example, it is desirable for a *host application* to add additional information to the trim description sent by optimization problems – e.g. the host name and version, or the optimization algorithm.
 Another use case is to make trims :ref:`transient or permanent <guide/lsa_utils:transient trims>` depending on conditions in the app that the plugin cannot (and should not) know about.

-To afford these use cases, this package defines certain *trim request hooks*.
-These hooks are able to modify the *transient* flag and the trim *description* nearly arbitrarily.
+To make this possible, this package defines certain *trim request hooks*.
+These hooks are able to modify the *transient* flag and the trim *description* almost arbitrarily.
 They are called by all functions of this package that send a trim request to the LSA database:

 - `Incorporator.incorporate_and_trim()`,
 - `IncorporatorGroup.incorporate_and_trim()`,